cmaloney/dcos-docs/_pages/overview/architecture.md

 ### DC/OS Marathon

-The native Marathon instance that is the “init system” for DCOS.
+The native Marathon instance that is the “init system” for DC/OS.
 It starts and monitors DC/OS applications and services.

 ### ZooKeeper